ranifarhat/Y1YL-Labs/OOP Project Document/README.md

 ## Motivation / Why Should You Care?
 - In CS, there is **backend**, and there is **frontend**.
 Everything you have learned so far is **backend**, and now it's time to implement the latest addition (OOP) in order to have a better understanding of application structures.
 - Usually, developers/programmers start off with **backend**, and then move on to the visual part.
 We will do just that!
 You will learn about **frontend** in the coming sessions of the yearlong.
 - **Backend** programming is what makes all programs, websites or applications work!
-It is the basically the engine.
+It is basically the engine.
 It is critical to understand it first before we move on.

 ## Objective & Minimum Requirements
 Your objective is to create a **backend** program that is based on any social media website, using **Object Oriented Programming (OOP)** and **python**.
-* Your application should run in the terminal.
+* Your application should run in the **terminal** OR **repl.it**.
 (The terminal is the black window with white text)